ddenberg/SemiAutomaticLineageConstruction/GM/README.md

 make
 ```

 If you have gotten no errors, then the KLB library should have been compiled successfully.
+You can now copy 'compileMex_mac.m' to the matlabWrapper folder and compile the 'readKLBstack' mex file.

+## Preprocessing Instructions

+In 'Preprocess_seg_errors.m' set the following variables:

+1. [filename_seg_base] - path to the segmentation output in KLB format
+2. [filename_raw_base] - path to the raw output in KLB format